FluxLemur/citybash/README.md

   - Players are awarded points based on city level, gold, and army size, and then ranked by point-count.

 ## Game Mechanics
 - Cities are placed at random on square.
-Distance between cities can wrap araound the edges of the square (forming a torus).
-  - Side length 100 units.
-Mean distance between 2 cities is ~45, with a standard deviation of ~21.
 - For a city with Level N:
-  - Income = N gold/sec
+  - Income = floor(1.5 ^ N) gold/sec
-  - Defense multiplier = log(1 + N) (log base 2)
+  - Defense multiplier = log(1 + N) (base 2)
-  - Cost to upgrade to level N+1 city = 10 * 2^N gold, and takes 20 * N seconds
+  - Cost to upgrade to level N+1 city = 2^N gold, and takes 5 * N seconds
 - Armies
   - [Insert javascript battle simulator]
-  - Training a soldier costs 10 gold and takes 30 seconds.
+  - Training a soldier costs 5 gold and takes 5 seconds.
 Soldiers can be trained asynchronously.
   - Armies move 1 distance unit/sec

 ## Game Client